Valeriy Chybineyev: Military career

-In 2010, Chybineyev became a lieutenant and joined the 79th Air Assault Brigade.
+In 2010, Chybineyev began his career as an officer with the rank of a lieutenant and joined the 79th Air Assault Brigade as platoon commander.
+When a sniper company was later formed for the brigade, he was selected to be its commander.

-In the spring of 2014, Chybineyev's unit was deployed to Chervonyi Lyman, where they faced enemy fire that injured several of his soldiers.
+Chybineyev fought the War in Donbass from its first days in 2014.
+In the spring of that year his unit was deployed to Chervonyi Lyman, where they faced enemy fire that injured several of his soldiers.
 In another instance, he helped rescue three soldiers inside a tank that had hit a land mine.
 To avoid being taken captive, Chybineyev once claimed to be part of Russian-backed forces.
 In January 2015, he was one of the soldiers who fought in the Second Battle of Donetsk Airport.

 In 2016, Chybineyev became the commander of the sniper company of the 79th Air Assault Brigade.
 In July 2016, he led sniper teams during a combat mission near Avdiivka.
 The unit successfully destroyed all twelve targets, including machine guns, grenade launchers, and snipers.
 Chybineyev was injured when a shell fragment lodged in his shoulder.
 He continued to lead the unit.
 For his actions, he was honoured with the Order of the Gold Star by President Petro Poroshenko during the Independence Day of Ukraine parade on Khreshchatyk street.
 He was subsequently promoted to major.

-While fighting during the Russian invasion of Ukraine, Chybineyev was killed in action in the Battle of Hostomel on 3 March 2022, his 34th birthday.
+During 2018 he joined the special unit of the Main Directorate of Intelligence of the Ministry of Defense of Ukraine.
+In April 2019 his brother was killed in action during fighting in the Donetsk region, which concurrently depressed him and increased his zeal to fight.

+On the eve of the full scale Russian invasion of Ukraine, Chybineyev was carrying out combat operations in Luhansk region.
+His combat group was transferred to the defence of Kyiv when the invasion began.
+During the first days of the war troops under his command conducted reconnaissance and sabotage operations against the Russian army.

+On 2 March 2022, Chybineyev force's were tasked with providing sniper support to troops in Hostomel.
+As the Battle of Hostomel raged the following day he personally fought with a Barrett .50 cal sniper rifle against advancing Russian troops in the early morning hours, succeeding in knocking out several Russian BMD vehicles.
+Eventually he ran out of ammunition, after which he decided to engage in close quarters combat and picked up a machine gun.
+An officer in the Ukrainian Special Forces recounted of Chybineyev's actions during the fight for Hostomel:In this battle, he was armed with a .50-caliber Barrett rifle.
+He positioned himself right on the roof of a bus stop and took up a firing position.
+During the engagement, he managed to fire about 100 armor-piercing rounds.
+All the Russian BMDs stopped at the Hostomel checkpoint bore holes caused specifically by Valeriy’s sniper rifle..His death was reported on the afternoon of 3 March 2022, his 34th birthday.